Last updated: May 2026

 What Are the Most Important NFL Point Spread Handicapping Strategies?

-Definition: NFL point spread handicapping is the process of identifying whether a sportsbook line accurately reflects the true probability and expected margin between two teams.
+Definition: NFL point spread handicapping is the process of determining whether a sportsbook line accurately reflects the true probability and expected margin between two teams.

 Quick Answer